Polyphemus

 Habitat

 Freshwater and brackish water bodies including lakes, ponds, and slow-moving rivers.
 Holoplanktonic, occurring in the water column rather than near bottom substrates.
-Often found in open pelagic zones where they on other small zooplankton.
+Often found in open pelagic zones where they prey on other small zooplankton.

 Distribution